-He taught courses Sediment Transport, Hydraulics, Fluid Mechanics, Computational River Dynamics, and Water Quality Modeling.
-His research interests include fundamental sediment transport; hydro- and morphodynamics in rivers, estuaries, coastal waters and uplands; surge and wave attenuation by vegetation; interaction between surface and subsurface flows; free surface flow and sediment transport modeling; dam/levee breach and flood modeling; and water quality and aquatic ecosystem/ecotoxicology modeling.
-He has developed a suite of computational models for flow, sediment transport, pollutant transport and aquatic ecosystems in riverine and coastal waters.
+Dr. Wu has taught courses Fluid Mechanics, Sediment Transport, Hydraulics, Computational River Dynamics, Coastal Engineering, and River Restoration.
+His research interests include fundamentals of sediment transport; hydro- and morphodynamics in surface waters; free surface flow and sediment transport modeling; dam/levee breach and flood modeling; surge and wave attenuation by vegetation; interactions between surface and subsurface flows; water quality and aquatic ecosystem/ecotoxicology modeling.
+He has developed a suite of computational models for flow, sediment transport, pollutant transport, and aquatic ecosystems in riverine and coastal waters.
 His nonuniform sediment transport capacity formula has been recommended by international peers as one of the best choices.
-He authored a book “Computational River Dynamics” published through Taylor & Francis, UK in November 2007 and co-edited a book “Sediment Transport: Measurement, Monitoring and Management” through Nova Scientific Publishers, NY in 2013.
-In addition, he has published more than 140 articles in journals, books and conferences, and given a number of lectures, keynotes and short courses in several countries.
+He authored a book “Computational River Dynamics” published through Taylor and Francis, UK in November 2007 and co-edited a book “Sediment Transport: Measurement, Monitoring and Management” through Nova Scientific Publishers in 2013.
+A new book “Sediment Transport Dynamics” is in press by Taylor and Francis.
+In addition, he has published more than 160 articles in journals, books, and conferences.